JoranFreire/djangobook/chapter05.rst

         }
     }

-Here's a rundown of each setting.
+Aqui está um resumo de cada configuração.

-* ``ENGINE`` tells Django which database engine to use.
+* ``ENGINE`` diz ao Django qual engine de banco de dados usar.
 If you're using a database with Django, ``ENGINE`` must be set to one of the strings shown in Table 5-1.